Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 SMD Symptoms in Children

-In children, body rocking, hand flapping, finger flicking, thumb sucking, and head shaking can be noticed.
-These behaviors can occur in early childhood, especially during rest and play.
-These movements can disturb their ability to focus and perform daily tasks.
+In children, body rocking, hand flapping, finger flicking, thumb sucking, and head shaking can occur.
+These behaviors often appear in early childhood, especially during rest and play.
+These stereotypies can disturb their ability to focus and perform daily tasks.

 SMD Symptoms in Adolescence

-SMD (Stereotypic Movement Disorder) can display more complicated things like spinning, pacing, or complex hand gestures.
-These movements interfere with and disrupt their daily lives, impacting academic performance, relationships, and overall well-being.
+SMD (Stereotypic Movement Disorder) can display in more complicated things like spinning, pacing, or complex hand gestures.
+These stereotypic movements interfere with and disrupt their daily lives, impacting academic performance, relationships, and overall well-being.

 SMD Symptoms in Adulthood

 SMD (Stereotypic Movement Disorder) can manifest as repetitive finger tapping, lip biting, or body swaying.
-The impact on life can differ, with some people experiencing more consequential disruption than others.
+The impact on life can differ; some people experience more consequential disruption than others.

 Here are a few factors that can enhance the risk of developing Stereotypic Movement Disorder.

-Genetic Factors, genetics play a role; for example, people with a family history of the condition are more likely to develop it.
+Genetic Factors, genetics play a role; for example, people with a family history of SMD are more likely to develop it.

 Environmental Factors, such as maternal substance abuse and complications during pregnancy or childbirth, have been associated with the risk of developing SMD.
-Neglect and trauma are negative experiences that can also affect the development of SMD.
+Neglect and trauma may contribute to the development of SMD.

-Neurological Factors, such as abnormalities in brain structure and functioning or any neurological problems caused by any brain injury, can have an impact on developing SMD.
+Neurological Factors, such as abnormalities in brain structure and functioning or neurological problems caused by any brain injury, can contribute to the development of SMD.

 Developmental Factors, Neurodevelopmental disorders such as Autism Spectrum Disorder (ASD) or intellectual disabilities can be involved in increasing the risk of developing SMD (Stereotypic Movement Disorder).
 Additionally, the presence of other behavioral conditions, such as Attention-Deficit Hyperactivity Disorder (ADHD) or Obsessive-Compulsive Disorder (OCD), can play a role in enhancing the risk of developing SMD.